 According to a press release from the law firm, the case was mediated by the Honorable Judge Michael Hogan, and the settlement order was approved on November 12, 2009 in the Circuit Court of Cook County by the Honorable Judge James D. Egan.

 Slip and fall injuries may occur as a result of slippery substance, poor lighting, or hidden hazards.
 If the management of a business knows about such hazardous conditions, they are obligated to at least warn customers of the hazard.
-If you have been injured in a slip and fall accident as the result of negligence on the part of a property owner, contact an Atlanta slip and fall attorney immediately.
+If you have been injured in a slip and fall accident as the result of negligence on the part of a property owner, contact an attorney immediately.
 You may be entitled to compensation.
 Do not speak to anyone else (like claims adjusters) about your injury, and do not sign any statements regarding the incident.
 Call MLN Law at 404-531-9700 to schedule a free consultation.